 Dr. Alvim Gaston graduated from UFRJ, Federal University of Rio de Janeiro, in Brazil with a BS in Pharmacy in 1988.
-She continued her education getting an Industrial pharmacy degree in 1989 at the same University and joined the Chemistry Department of UFRJ to obtain her master degree in organic chemistry, concluding her degree in 1992.
+She continued her education getting an Industrial pharmacy degree in 1989 at the same University and joined the Chemistry Department of UFRJ to obtain her master’s degree in organic chemistry.
 Soon after, she was selected by CNPq, a Brazilian governmental institution, to come to the US to work as a visiting scholar for 2 years.
-Maria joined the RIPS at the University of Mississippi in August of 1993 to carry out a research program on the synthesis of antimalarial analogs of Artemisinin.
-At the end of this research program, Maria was invited by the Medicinal Chemistry department of Ole Miss to stay and join their PhD.
+Maria joined the Research Institute of Pharmaceutical Science at the University of Mississippi to carry out a research program on the synthesis of antimalarial analogs of Artemisinin.
+Upon conclusion of her research, Maria was invited by the Medicinal Chemistry department of Ole Miss to stay and join their PhD.
 Program.